 At the completion of this subject students will be able to:

-- demonstrate knowledge and understanding of the content, substance and structure of the Health and Physical Education Primary School curriculum
+- demonstrate knowledge and understanding of the research context, rationale, content, substance and structure of the Health and Physical Education Primary School curriculum

-- develop learning experiences and activities in Primary School Health and Physical Education that support all students’ well-being and safety within the school, school system, curriculum and legislative requirements.
+- demonstrate understanding of professional responsibilities regarding wellbeing and safety within the school, school system, curriculum and legislative requirements.

 - Health Promoting Schools

 - Motor development, skill acquisition and classification

 - Game sense and Teaching Games for Understanding (TGfU)

 - Assessment in Health and Physical Education